iChikael/toyota-project/README.md

 Step 5.

+On this page, select payment information, and then click on the "Create Order" button.

 ![Main Stream Image](img-step/Step-5.png)

 Step 6.

+On this page, proceed to move the vehicle to the necessary repair areas according to the selected package.

 ![Main Stream Image](img-step/Step-6.png)

 Step 7.

+On this page, click on the "Payment" button.

 ![Main Stream Image](img-step/Step-7.png)

 Step 8.

+On this page, click on the "Payment" button after receiving payment from the customer.

 ![Main Stream Image](img-step/Step-8.png)